 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is a condition that causes you to feel excessive worry, uneasiness, or fear.
+is a condition that causes you to feel extremely worried or nervous.
+The feelings are so strong that they can cause problems with your daily activities or sleep.
+Anxiety may be triggered by something you fear, or it may happen without a cause.
 Family or work stress, smoking, caffeine, and alcohol can increase your risk for anxiety.
 Certain medicines or health conditions can also increase your risk.
-Anxiety may begin gradually and can become a long-term condition if it is not managed or treated.
+Anxiety can become a long-term condition if it is not managed or treated.

 - Fatigue or muscle tightness

 - Shaking, restlessness, or irritability

 - Trouble sleeping

 - Rapid heartbeat or shortness of breath